-This riparian study confirmed that with the field and statistical techniques employed, community assemblages could be well-characterized.
+This riparian study confirmed that, with the field and statistical techniques employed, community assemblages could be well characterized.
 Three sub-categories of testing (overall community assemblages, wetland indicator class groupings, and canopy species) provided multi-faceted views of the riparian community.
 Additionally, community assemblages (using the same three sub-categories) were shown to differ in varying degrees with an increase in level height/distance to stream.
-Importantly, this study independently verifies Round One outcomes:
+Importantly, this study independently verifies Round One outcomes in the GSA and

-that in order to provide continued conservation and maintenance of the current riparian spatial distributions at many sites (excluding the Goliad Site) the existing TCEQ flow standards (spring and fall) likely need adjustment.
-Without seasonal flows along the Guadalupe and San Antonio rivers, riparian zones may face longitudinal and perpendicular constriction.
+Brazos basins: that in order to provide continued conservation and maintenance of the current riparian spatial distributions at many sites the existing TCEQ flow standards (spring and fall) need adjustment.